davidcole1340/ext-php-rs/guide/src/macros/impl.md

 Class methods can take a `&self` or `&mut self` parameter.
 They cannot take a consuming `self` parameter.
 Static methods can omit this `self` parameter.

+To access the underlying Zend object, you can take a reference to a `ZendClassObject<T>` in place of the self parameter, where the parameter is annotated with the `#[this]` attribute.
+This can also be used to return a reference to `$this`.

 By default, all methods are renamed in PHP to the camel-case variant of the Rust method name.
 This can be changed on the `#[php_impl]` attribute, by passing one of the following as the `rename_methods` option: